How Much Does A Casket Cost (2023 Average Casket Prices)?

 Metal Caskets

-Metal caskets are made from metals, such as steel, aluminum, copper, and bronze.
-These types of caskets have been around since the mid-19th century, when people began making burial vaults to ensure that bodies were never exposed during a funeral service or other memorial event.
+Metal caskets are made from metals such as steel, aluminum, copper, and bronze.
+They have been around since the mid-19th century when people began making burial vaults to ensure that bodies were never exposed during a funeral service or another memorial event.

 Metal caskets have recently become popular as they offer strength and durability without the cost of expensive materials such as hardwood.